 C. Christopher Smith wants to get the church talking to one another–even if the conversation is a bit difficult.
 In his book How the Body of Christ Talks: Recovering the Practice of Conversation in the Church, Smith lays out what he believes to be the best practices to get the church talking.
 Even though I appreciated the sentiment, I found his theological grounding and methodology to be problematic, to say the least, and was left unconvinced of his tactics.
+You can read my full book review by following the link below.

 Here’s an excerpt: